Namitha-C-Anto/pharmacy-knowledge-assistant-rag/README.md

 A simple **RAG (Retrieval-Augmented Generation)** application built with **Streamlit + LangChain + OpenAI + FAISS** to answer questions from uploaded PDF documents.

 ---
+## 🎯 Problem Statement

+Pharmacy documents are often large and difficult to search manually.
+This application enables users to query medical and drug-related PDFs and receive accurate, context-aware answers instantly.

+---

 ## 🚀 Features